isaacnmm/pestpolicy-hugo2XX/content/posts/do-fleas-bite-humans/index.md

 layout: post
 ---

-[Flea bites](https://www.petmd. com/dog/parasites/flea-bites-dogs-what-do-they-look) trigger irritation and discomfort in dogs and cats.
-But do [fleas](https://pestpolicy.com/can-fleas-bite-through-clothes/) bite humans and possibly [transmit diseases like the bubonic plague](http://www.sciencedirect. com/science/article/pii/S1198743X1461377X)?
+[Flea bites](https://www.petmd.com/dog/parasites/flea-bites-dogs-what-do-they-look)trigger irritation and discomfort in dogs and cats.
+But do [fleas](https://pestpolicy.com/can-fleas-bite-through-clothes/)bite humans and possibly [transmit diseases like the bubonic plague](http://www.sciencedirect.com/science/article/pii/S1198743X1461377X)?

-*In summary, the [flea](https://pestpolicy.com/why-do-flea-bites-itch/) will bite humans to suck blood, leaving 3-4 clusters of small-reddish spots - particularly on the ankles, feet, lower legs, calves. * - *Flea bites trigger irritation, pain, scratching, and allergic reactions, plus a rash or white-top blisters.
+*In summary, the [flea](https://pestpolicy.com/why-do-flea-bites-itch/)will bite humans to suck blood, leaving 3-4 clusters of small-reddish spots - particularly on the ankles, feet, lower legs, calves. * - *Flea bites trigger irritation, pain, scratching, and allergic reactions, plus a rash or white-top blisters.
 Fleas have a mouth with 3 stylet that is needle-like adapted for biting their hosts and sucking blood.

 * - *The 2 styles on the outer side will bite (pierce) the human skin, and the remaining (middle) stylet will enter the blood capillary of the host and draw blood. **Also, the middle stylet injects some anticoagulant saliva to prevent blood clotting. *